About

 Background

-Hi, I'm Timur, a 15 year old student wanting to get into game engine programming.
+Hi, I'm Timur, a 15-year-old student wanting to get into game engine programming.

 Until I was about 14 years old, I had always used Unity (as well as trying Unreal Engine, CRYENGINE, and Godot), but I then decided I wanted to start learning OpenGL to eventually make my own engine.
-I initially started by using OpenTK in C#, and I made one of many Minecraft clones (as of writing this in September of 2025, I have made a total of 4 Minecraft clones) which had procedural generation, but no voxel interactions.
+I initially started by using OpenTK in C#, and I made one of many Minecraft clones (as of writing this in September 2025, I have made a total of 4 Minecraft clones) which had procedural generation but no voxel interactions.
 I didn't use OpenTK for very long before deciding I wanted to learn OpenGL from complete scratch.
-I also used that chance to learn C, which I did over a weekend using LearnOpenGL in which my second Minecraft clone.
+I also used that chance to learn C, which I did over a weekend using LearnOpenGL in which I made my second Minecraft clone.
 This attempt was merely a single chunk being generated, with no voxel interactions or procedural generation, but it gave me a very strong foundation for how OpenGL worked.

 I used that voxel game in C++ as a chance to really get to grips with C++.
-That allowed me to make my first game engine, which - despite me getting burnt out with = actually started to look like a passable game engine, featuring a full dynamic ECS, hierarchy, parent-child architecture, and UI via Dear ImGui.
+That allowed me to make my first game engine, which - despite me getting burnt out on - actually started to look like a passable game engine, featuring a full dynamic ECS, hierarchy, parent-child architecture, and UI via Dear ImGui.
 Whilst I haven't continued with that project, I have been wanting to start a new version in which I will keep the codebase much cleaner and more modular.
-Unlike with my previous game engine, this one will prioritise voxel games, with a builtin ray tracer or greedy mesher for rendering voxels.
-It's an ambitious goal, but I'll get some useful experience - just like my previous game engine - whilst I work on it.
+Unlike with my previous game engine, this one will prioritise voxel games, with a built-in ray tracer or greedy mesher for rendering voxels.
+It's an ambitious goal, but I'll get some useful experience - just like my previous game engine — whilst I work on it.

 Skills